Quick Summary: What Does Idea Management Software Actually Cost in 2026?

 Hidden Costs That Change the Real Price

-The subscription fee is only part of what you will pay.
-Based on feedback from organizations that have evaluated multiple platforms, here are the costs that frequently catch buyers off guard:
+The subscription fee is only part of what you'll pay.
+Based on feedback from organisations that have evaluated multiple platforms, here are the costs that frequently catch buyers off guard in 2026:

 Implementation and onboarding fees

 Some vendors charge separately for setup, configuration, and training.
-Enterprise platforms like HYPE Innovation and Qmarkets often have five-figure implementation fees on top of the annual license.
+Enterprise platforms like HYPE Innovation and Qmarkets often have five-figure implementation fees on top of the annual licence.
 Others (including Hives.co and Ideanote) include onboarding in the subscription price.
 Always ask: "What does it cost to go from signed contract to live platform?"
+Typical Hives.co go-live is 2 to 4 weeks with dedicated onboarding included.

 Manager or admin seat limits

-Some platforms limit the number of administrators, program managers, or evaluators included in the base price.
+Some platforms limit the number of administrators, programme managers, or evaluators included in the base price.
 InnovationCast's Standard plan includes only 2 admins, with more costing extra.
-Hives.co includes 2 managers in the Kick-Start tier and 10 in the Enterprise tier.
-If your idea evaluation process involves 15 department heads, make sure you are not paying per-evaluator surcharges.
+Hives.co includes a generous number of managers across all tiers.
+If your idea evaluation process involves 15 department heads, make sure you're not paying per-evaluator surcharges.

 Integration costs